-Although all children arriving and departing the site by vehicle should be included in the survey as vehicle occupants, only drivers of vehicles that physically enter or exit the site should also be recorded as vehicle occupants.
-All drivers of vehicles that do not physically enter or exit the site within their vehicles should be excluded from the vehicle occupants count.
-See individual enumerator instructions.
+Although all children arriving and departing the site by vehicle should be included in the survey as vehicle occupants, only drivers of vehicles actually entering or exiting the site should also be recorded as vehicle occupants.
+All drivers of vehicles not physically entering or exiting the site within their vehicles should be excluded from the vehicle occupants count.
+The exceptions to this are parents parking off-site to attend specific meetings or events at the school, and school staff parking off-site